-In conventional methods, sexual propagation is with the use of seed or spore.
+In conventional methods, sexual propagation is with the use of seeds or spores.
 Seeds are used in the spermatophytes or seed-bearing plants while spores are used in the seedless, spore-producing ferns and allies and the bryophytes.

-Sexual propagation is so termed “sexual” because the union of the male and female sexual gametes (the process is called fertilization) is a requisite in the production of the seed or in the development of a new plant from a spore.
+The descriptive word “sexual” is attached to this type of propagation because the union of the male and female sexual gametes (the process is called fertilization) is a requisite in the production of the seed or in the development of a new plant from a spore.
 The certainty of sex in plants was established by Camerarius in 1694 (Poehlman, 1977).

 The methods employed in sexual propagation using seeds are simple, but a nurseryman needs to be familiar with the characteristics of different seeds.
 S/He ought to know also seed dormancy and the different methods of seed pretreatment to break dormancy or to hasten seed germination.
 Another important consideration is seed longevity which affects viability.

 It is in relation to seed longevity and the effects of drying and storage temperature on germination that seeds are classified as orthodox seeds and recalcitrant seeds.
 These classifications are in accordance with their sensitivity to drying and temperature.
 A third group is the intermediate seeds which exhibit the drying tolerance characteristic of the orthodox seeds but are sensitive to low temperature storage like the recalcitrant seeds.